Stomach Tightening During Pregnancy

-Pregnancy is an exciting time in a woman’s life but it sure brings with itself a lot of strange symptoms.
-If you are pregnant, on some days, you may feel a tightening sensation in your stomach.
-A tightening sensation in your stomach can be troublesome, but it is common.
-You may experience it from the first trimester of pregnancy itself.
-It is usually a sign of miscarriage in the early weeks, premature labour, or normal contractions.
-This tightening sensation may persist towards the last few months of pregnancy.
-Here’s the lowdown on what it is and why you might experience abdominal tightening during pregnancy.
+Pregnancy brings with itself a lot of strange symptoms – stomach tightening in pregnancy being one of them.
+If you are pregnant, on some days, you may feel a tightening sensation in your stomach, which can be a troublesome experience for you.
+Sometimes, a woman may experience a tightening sensation in her stomach from the first trimester of pregnancy itself, and it could be a sign of miscarriage in the early weeks, premature labour, or normal contractions.
+But this tightening sensation may persist towards the last few months of pregnancy too.
+Read on to know what it is and why you might experience abdominal tightening during pregnancy.

 What Is Abdominal Tightening During Pregnancy?

 Abdominal tightening is absolutely normal during pregnancy.
-As your pregnancy advances, your abdomen may feel stiff.
+As the pregnancy advances, the abdomen or the pregnant belly feels tight and heavy.
 As days pass, the discomfort may escalate as the stomach becomes hard like a rock.
 With tight stomach in the second trimester, you may experience round ligament pain or sharp pain in your abdomen.
 In the 3rd trimester, abdominal tightening could be a sign of labour.

 Abdominal tightening during early pregnancy or in the first trimester could be because of various reasons that are explained below.

 Constipation and gas is a common problem in pregnancy and most women experience it.
 During pregnancy, if you have a tightening sensation in your abdomen, it could be because of gas or constipation.
-You may have abdominal pain which can be very distressing.
+You may also have abdominal pain, which can be very distressing.

 Abdominal Tightening in the Second Trimester of Pregnancy

-As your body continues to grow in the second trimester, the stabbing pain along the sides of the uterus will continue too, this is called round ligament pain.
-As your uterus expands, the round ligaments located along the side of the uterus stretch too, which can cause pain.
+As your body continues to grow in the second trimester, the stabbing pain along the sides of the uterus will continue too, this is round ligament pain.
+As your uterus expands, the round ligaments located along the side of the uterus will stretch, which can cause pain.
 You might experience it even more if you try to bend down or try to stand after sitting for long.

 In the second trimester of your pregnancy, chances are that your stomach may feel tight and uncomfortable due to Braxton-Hicks contractions.
 Braxton-Hicks contractions or practice contractions can start as early as the fourth month of pregnancy.
-These contractions are not as painful as actual labour, but they do prepare the uterus to be ready for labour and delivery.
-Braxton-Hicks contractions are very common and cause discomfort and pain.
-They often occur when you have sex or when you exercise.
+These contractions are not as painful as actual labour and are very common but they may cause some discomfort and pain.
+They may even occur when you have sex or when you exercise.

 Abdominal Tightening in Late Pregnancy (the Third Trimester of Pregnancy)

-The growing foetus and its movements are responsible for abdominal tightening during late pregnancy.
+The growing foetus and its movements are responsible for tightness in stomach during pregnancy third trimester.
 Since the abdominal space is shared by the foetus and the internal organs, the abdomen bulges and stretches.
 The fat deposited under the skin also stretches it further.
 The gastric problem during the last trimester is also the reason behind the tightening of the stomach.
 However, if the tightening persists longer than usual, it could be a sign of labour.

 Common Causes of Tightness in Stomach During Pregnancy